Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 Lawyer Jenkins-Johnston in a short interview upon his victory said that taking up the Presidency of the Bar is a big challenge, considering the number of issues that the country is facing with regards injustices and maladministration.

-As a thirty-eight year old experienced lawyer, and who had once served as the Bar’s President in 1988 to 1991, he has vowed to vigorously restructure the position of the Bar (as a pressure group) to the prominent position it played after its formation, while recognizing that their active participation in the passage of the Freedom of Information Bill is quite necessary.
+He had once served as the Bar’s President in 1988 to 1991.
+He vowed to vigorously restructure the position of the Bar (as a pressure group) to the prominent position it played after its formation, while recognizing that their active participation in the passage of the Freedom of Information Bill is quite necessary.

-Prominent among other many transformational steps Jenkins said he was going to take – has to do with his liaising with the Office of the Attorney-General and Minister of Justice to ensure that all parliamentary Bills about to go to Parliament for passage into law have technical inputs from members of the Bar, adding that most of the technical problems we as citizens face after Bills have been passed bordered mainly on the lack of necessary contributions of members of the civil society, especially the Bar.
+Prominent among other many transformational steps Jenkins said he was going to take – has to do with his liaising with the Office of the Attorney-General and Minister of Justice to ensure that all Bills about to go to Parliament for passage into law have technical inputs from members of the Bar, adding that most of the technical problems we as citizens face after Bills have been passed bordered mainly on the lack of necessary contributions of members of the civil society, especially the Bar.

 Furthermore, he registered his submission on the appalling condition of the judicial system in which he said that low payment of judges and magistrates including government staff, is attributed to poor performance, bribery and corruption.